slint-ui/slint/api/node/README.md

 ### Callbacks

-Callback in Slint can be defined usign the `callback` keyword and can be connected to a callback of an other component usign the `<=>` syntax.
+Callbacks in Slint can be defined using the `callback` keyword and can be connected to a callback of an other component using the `<=>` syntax.

 **`ui/my-component.slint`**